logue311/EDNAS/README.md

 </p>

 ## Acknowledgments
-This source codes were developed by Heung-Chang Lee and Do-Guk Kim.
+This source codes were developed by Heung-Chang Lee and Do-Guk Kim at Hana Institute of Technology.
 The project was supported in part by the Hana TI.